The Care Bears Movie: Plot

 Within the Forest, the children and their friends meet Brave Heart Lion and Playful Heart Monkey.
 Later on, more of these creatures are discovered: Cozy Heart Penguin, Lotsa Heart Elephant, Swift Heart Rabbit, and Bright Heart Raccoon.
 During their stay, the spirit attacks them in several disguises: a pike, a tree, and an eagle.
-After the Care Bears and their new friends defeat it, they venture back to Earth with more -- Loyal Heart Dog, Proud Heart Cat, Gentle Heart Lamb, and Treat Heart Pig -- to save Nicholas from the spirit's influence.
+After the Care Bears and their new friends defeat it, they venture back to Earth with more—Loyal Heart Dog, Proud Heart Cat, Gentle Heart Lamb, and Treat Heart Pig—to save Nicholas from the spirit's influence.

 At the park, Nicholas obtains the ingredients for his spell against the children and the creatures.
 After he casts it, the Care Bears and company engage in a long battle.
 The bears shoot beams of bright light on him, forming their "Stare"; the Cousins help with their "Call".
 Good Luck Bear and Grumpy Bear arrive in time to help after fixing the Rainbow Rescue Beam.
 As the creatures' power drains away, Nicholas and the spirit briefly regain control.
-Kim and Jason assist Nicholas, who finally realizes his misdeeds; with Secret Bear's help, he re-traps the spirit in the book...saving himself, the park, and the world.
+Kim and Jason assist Nicholas, who finally realizes his misdeeds; with Secret Bear's help, he re-traps the spirit in the book, saving himself, the park, and the world.
 He thanks the group and reunites with Fetuccini.
 Tenderheart Bear inducts the Care Bear Cousins into the Care Bear Family and gives them their own tummy symbols.
 Kim and Jason find new parents, who take them to one of Nicholas' shows.

-As Mr. Cherrywood finishes his story, it is revealed that he is actually Nicholas...and hinted (but not confirmed) that his wife is actually Kim.
+As Mr. Cherrywood finishes his story, it is revealed that he is actually Nicholas.
 Tenderheart Bear, who has been listening from outside a window, returns to Care-a-Lot in his Cloudmobile.